-AA/PPS 04.02.11 - Performance Evaluation of Non-Continuing Non-tenure Line Faculty
+AA/PPS 04.02.11 - Performance Evaluation of Non-Continuing Non-Tenure Line Faculty

-Performance Evaluation of Non-Continuing Non-tenure Line Faculty
+Performance Evaluation of Non-Continuing Non-Tenure Line Faculty

 AA/PPS No. 04.02.11 (8.11)

-Issue No. 1
+Issue No. 2

-Effective Date: 9/29/2015
+Effective Date: 2/14/2019

-Next Review Date: 9/01/2020 (E5Y)
+Next Review Date: 9/01/2024 (E5Y)

-Sr. Reviewer: Provost
+Sr. Reviewer: Associate Provost

 Texas State University will not discriminate against any person in employment or exclude any person from participating in or receiving the benefits of any of its activities or programs on any basis prohibited by law, including race, color, age, national origin, religion, sex, disability, veterans’ status, or on the basis of sexual orientation or sexual identity.
 Equal employment opportunities shall include: personnel transactions of recruitment, employment, training, upgrading, promotion, demotion, termination, and salary.

 For the purposes of this document, the following definitions apply: